SteveAbb/Twitter-BioCloud/README.md

 ## History

-I often find myself stumbling upon new Twitter accounts and wondering what that person's intersets are before I follow them.
+I often find myself stumbling upon new Twitter accounts and wondering what that person's interests are before I follow them.
 More often than not, Twitter bios alone don't do justice.
 One day I had the idea of using the bios of all the accounts a user follows to create a word cloud highlighting most commonly used words amongst them all.
 Based on my limited testing, this has proven to paint quite an accurate picture of a user's true interests.

 ## Future plans
 * Make it more fault tolerate